jai-gaurav/tripago-travel-website/README.md

    ```
 8. Ctrl + Click the link in the output message to navigate to the website
 9. Plan your trip
+## Credits
+All frontend development was done by github user HimanshuKumarSah (Himanshu Kumar Sah)
+All backend development was done by github user jai-gaurav (Jai Gaurav)